Engagement Guidance

 Why?

-Local governments’ opportunities to engage with state energy offices to advance their energy goals will vary based upon their state office’s scope of work and responsibilities.
-The roles and responsibilities of state energy offices vary by state, but can include:
+The types of opportunities that local governments have to engage with state energy offices to advance their energy goals will vary based upon their state office’s scope of work and responsibilities.
+The roles and responsibilities of state energy offices vary by state but can include:

 At a minimum, most state energy offices oversee and administer federal and state grant programs that pertain to energy efficiency and renewable energy.
 Examples include:

-- U.S. State Energy Program (SEP): A federal program that provides states with funding and technical assistance to enhance energy security, advance state-led energy initiatives, and maximize the benefits of decreasing energy waste.
-States have the flexibility to tailor their use of funds to state energy needs and goals, and there is often a focus on supporting local government efforts
+• U.S. State Energy Program (SEP): A federal program that provides states with funding and technical assistance to enhance energy security, advance state-led energy initiatives, and maximize the benefits of decreasing energy waste.
+States have flexibility to tailor their use of funds to state energy needs and goals, and there is often a focus on supporting local government efforts.

-- U.S. Weatherization Assistance Program (WAP): A federal program that provides states with funding to reduce energy costs for low-income households using energy efficiency.
+• U.S. Weatherization Assistance Program (WAP): A federal program that provides states with funding to reduce energy costs for low-income households using energy efficiency improvements.

 While state energy offices commonly administer these programs, there may also be other relevant state grant programs administered by either a state energy office or other state offices, which may be included on state website listings of state grant opportunities.